Leopold von Mildenstein: Life up to 1945

 Adolf Eichmann, later one of the most significant organisers of the Holocaust, believed that his big break came in 1934, when he had a meeting with Mildenstein, a fellow-Austrian, in the Wilhelmstrasse and was invited to join Mildenstein's department.Peter Padfield, Himmler: Reichsführer-SS, Cassel & Co, London, (2001) [1990], p.
-198 Eichmann later stated that Mildenstein rejected the vulgar anti-semitism of Streicher.
+198 Eichmann later stated that Mildenstein rejected the vulgar antisemitism of Streicher.
 Soon after his arrival in the section Mildenstein gave Eichmann a book on Judaism by Adolf Böhm, a leading Jew from Vienna.

 In the summer of 1935, then holding the rank of SS-Untersturmführer, Mildenstein attended the 19th Congress of the Zionist Organization in Lucerne, Switzerland, as an observer attached to the German Jewish delegation.